Indivizo/legal/latest/en--general-terms-and-conditions.md

 **8.2.** It is warranted that Service Provider possesses all the authorizations required by law to perform the Service.

-**8.3.** Service Provider shall start to provide the Service within maximum 10 days from the placement of the order, with the content defined in the order.
+**8.3.** Service Provider shall start to provide the Service within a maximum of 10 days from the placement of the order, with the content defined in the order.

 **8.4.** Service Provider shall provide all the conditions and equipment necessary for the provision of the Service at its own cost.

-**8.5.** Service Provider may assign obligations to subcontractors without a prior notice to Client.
+**8.5.** Service Provider may assign obligations to subcontractors without prior notice to Client.
 Service Provider is fully liable for the work of the subcontractor.
 Service Provider warrants that the subcontractor will follow the Privacy Policy and the regulations set forth in Section 11 of the present GTC.

 **8.6.** Service Provider shall create and maintain a proper access system to the Application.
 Within the scope of granting access to users Service Provider shall:

 * warrant that each legal entity using the Service can only access their own data through their own account,
-* warrant that users can access the Application via unique identifiers,
+* warrant that users can access the Application via unique identifiers;
 * warrant that passwords can be changed by users any time,
 * warrant that the Application stores only encrypted passwords.

 **8.7.** Service Provider undertakes the following in order to maintain security of information:

-* creating a data security system and maintain it as regulated in the Privacy Policy,
+* creating a data security system and maintaining it as regulated in the Privacy Policy;
-* recruiting proper staff, separating and limiting employees’ access to the system,
+* recruiting proper staff, separating and limiting employees’ access to the system;
-* assuring quality of equipment from a security point of view,
+* assuring quality of equipment from a security point of view;
 * investigating security incidents, modifying security regulations if necessary based on the experience.

 **8.8.** Service Provider shall provide the Service described in the present GTC in compliance with the regulations of Act CXII of 2011 on the right of self-determination relating to information and the freedom of information.

-**8.9.** During the provision of the Service personal data can only be recorded if the person whose personal data is recorded gives his consent to the management and transfer of his personal data by Service Provider and Client.
+**8.9.** During the provision of the Service, personal data can only be recorded if the person whose personal data is recorded gives their consent to the management and transfer of their personal data by Service Provider and Client.

 **8.10.** Service Provider shall perform all technical and organizational acts to protect personal data and to follow the privacy regulations.